SK53/indicia-docs/site-building/iform/user-identification.rst

 accounts created on your Drupal website with a user account on the Indicia warehouse.
 The user's email is used to uniquely identify users, which means that if someone registers on several websites that share the same warehouse, there will only be one user account created on the warehouse.
-This means that each user is uniquely identifiable across the warehouse.
+Therefore each user is uniquely identifiable across the warehouse.
 This approach has the following benefits over storing a content management system user ID: